aliyun/terraform-provider-alicloud/website/docs/r/db_instance.html.markdown

 The following arguments are supported:

-* `engine` - (Required,ForceNew) Database type.
+* `engine` - (Required, ForceNew) Database type.
 Value options: MySQL, SQLServer, PostgreSQL, MariaDB.

 -> **NOTE:**
 - Available in 1.191.0+.
 When the 'EngineVersion' changes, it can be used as the target database version for the large version upgrade of RDS for MySQL instance.